lenosi/iqa-one/README.md

-# Temporary refactor stuff repo
+# IQA

+Temporary short of living fork of Messaging testing project.